underscoreio/essential-slick/src/pages/5-data_modelling.md

 We are currently using `Long`s to model primary keys.
-Although this is a good choice at a database level, it's not great for out application code.
+Although this is a good choice at a database level, it's not great for our application code.
 The problem is we can make silly mistakes:

 ~~~ scala